elliotherriman/calico/documentation/ink guide.md

 <summary><b>Using glue</b></summary>
 <br>

+To glue two lines together, add glue to the end of the first line, or the start of the second.

 ```
 First line...
 <> second line.

+Third, <>
+and fourth!
 ```

 Which will produce...

 ```
 First line... second line.
+Third, and fourth!
 ```

-Glue can appear at the start of a line, or at the end of one.
+Glue can appear at the start of one line *and* at the end of the next, too.
 The following is totally fine.

 ```
 One, <>